scleradb/scleradb.github.io/docsrc/setup/components.md

 Details on how to link your PostgreSQL source to with Sclera can be found in the [Sclera Database System Connection Reference](../setup/dbms.md#connecting-to-postgresql) document.

-<a class="anchor" name="sclera-hbase"></a>
-### Sclera - Apache HBase Connector
-This component enables Sclera to work with your data stored in [Apache HBase](http://hbase.apache.org).

-This is achieved by providing a relational view of your data stored in HBase, and providing the ability to execute SQL operations on the same.
-This is not trivial, since HBase has a very different data model with support for arbitrary key-value pairs, and HBase does not understand SQL.

-The link uses a combination of the [Apache HBase API](http://hbase.apache.org/book/data_model_operations.html) and [Apache Pig API](http://pig.apache.org).
-Apache Pig libraries are automatically downloaded during the installation of this component.
-The current version of this connector works with the [Cloudera CDH4.5.0](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html) distribution, which should already be [installed](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Installation-Guide/CDH4-Installation-Guide.html) before using this component.

-For instructions on how to setup and use this connector, and detailed explanation of how your SQL queries and updates are executed on HBase, please refer to the [Sclera Database System Connection Reference](../setup/dbms.md#connecting-to-apache-hbase) document.

 <a class="anchor" name="sclera-heroku"></a>
 ### Sclera - Heroku PostgreSQL Connector
 This component enables Sclera to work with your data stored in [PostgreSQL](http://www.postgresql.org) database [hosted at Heroku](https://www.heroku.com/postgres).